WELCOME TO THE COMPUTATIONAL

 Broad applications in transportation, electronics, and robotics

-We use joint DFT to study the charging behaviors of different materials including advanced carbons and MXenes
+We use DFT and machine-learning potentials to study the charging behaviors of different cathode materials including oxides and lithium-salt composites as well as ion transport